The Elder Scrolls Travels: Oblivion: Gameplay

 Rather than being a direct port of the original game, it was supposed to be its own standalone title, likely due to the handheld's technical limitations.
 The PSP version would share many similarities with the original game, such as gameplay and mechanics, but would contain its own unique story and setting.

 Rather than being an open world role-playing game, the spin-off was described more as a dungeon crawler that would consist of ten levels across five regions.
 Each area would resemble parts from the original game, just in a more condensed format for the limited hardware.

 It was planned to have 18 of the 21 skills originally featured in the main game, also containing a similar progression system, where points would be allocated into attributes, while skills would be increased through gameplay.

 Development

 The game was announced in November 2006 via the Official U.S. PlayStation Magazine, with its release scheduled for Spring 2007.

 Development was handled by Climax Studios, who had past experience working with the PlayStation Portable on titles such as Silent Hill: Origins and Silent Hill: Shattered Memories, both of which were praised for their technical prowess.
 Publishing of the game would have been handled mostly by ZeniMax Media, while Ubisoft would have handled co-publishing in UK & EU regions.

 Leak

 In 2016, videos surfaced online showing gameplay footage of an early build of the game despite it never being officially released.

-A total of six builds dating from June 2006 to April 2007 have been leaked on websites such as Internet Archive and HiddenPalace.
-The builds show the game in various stages of development, but all closely resemble one-another in core mechanics.
-The origin of these early builds is currently unknown.